 A good place to start is with its ability to keep out the wind and rain, which it does really well.
 The material used – a four-way stretch polyester and polyurethane blend – is thin, which I was initially worried about, given that thin normally means flimsy.
 I needn't have been: it's hardwearing as well as very protective.

-It's expensive, but if you need a gilet that can provide some vital insulation on top of windproof performance, then the Endura Pro SL Primaloft Gilet could be the layer for you.
+It's expensive at RRP, but a bargain at this price, so if you need a gilet that can provide some vital insulation on top of windproof performance, then the Endura Pro SL Primaloft Gilet could be the layer for you.

 It all starts with the filling – a Primaloft stuffing that provides vital heat retention.
 It's thin, so thin in fact that it's still possible to pack the gilet down into a decent-sized pocket.
 Moreover, it's cut so that there's little fabric wastage anywhere, which helps keep the form small when it's rolled up into a pocket or its own carry pouch.

 It's not cheap, but universal rave reviews for this weather-resistant vest mean it surely has to be on your shortlist if you're a year-round rider.
 The front is made from the same Gore® Windstopper® X-Lite Plus as Castelli's much-loved Gabba rain jersey, while the back is made from fleecy, water repellent Nano Flex Light for breathability.